Curriculum Overview

 - Regional history (Students must take 3 credits chosen from courses with the ‘SFS/CORE History: Early Reg’ or ‘SFS/CORE History: Modern Reg’ attribute.
 International students without exposure to U.S. history may request approval to take US History courses HIST 1801 or HIST 1802).

-Along with BGAF 1001, it is recommended that the following BGA core requirements be met before the beginning of the sophomore year: MATH-1350; ECON-1001; ECON-1002; and quantitative methods.
+Along with BGAF 1001, it is recommended that the following Izmirlian core requirements be met before the beginning of the sophomore year: MATH-1350; ECON-1001; ECON-1002; and quantitative methods.

 Georgetown University Core Courses